wandyezj/wandyezj.github.io/docs/_posts/2023-04-19-student-led-final-project.md

 ### Share

-This should take about one week.
+Sharing should take about one week.

 Present what you did to the class.
 Ideally though a 5 minute video.